klaxalk/linux-setup/README.md

 ### Startify

 Run vim without parameters!
 Really, try that.
 Startify shows a useful list of recently openned files when running vim without parameters.
 It also allows to **save** and **load** sessions.
 Save the current session by calling
 ```bash
 :SSave
 ```
 you will be prompted to enter the name of the session.
 You can later see the session on the main Startify screen.
 Startify also displays random vim tips in a form of a 'barking dog'.
-Feel free to update those and submit them by means of a **pull request**.
+Feel free to update those and submit them by means of a **pull request** on a file appconfig/vim/startify_quotes.txt.

 ### NERDTree